 Now that you have the answer to the question, “What does a Pinterest virtual assistant do?”, are you interested in becoming one?

 Check out the review of Become a Pinterest VA Today! and also the interview with Kristin Larsen, co-creator of the course.
 While enrollment for the course is currently closed, you can join the wait list to be notified of its next enrollment period, and of course, to hear about any special deals that might come up.
-You can also begin building your skills right now with the free Pinterest Prep book.

 Questions and comments are always welcomed!
 Please leave yours below.